COVID-19 Secure updates: 14 and 18 September 2020, and previous

 - Will the use of gloves help?

-* Surgical masks reduce the spread of exhaled air from the user, and thus lowers the risk that other people might be infected.
+* Surgical masks reduce the spread of exhaled air from the user, and thus lowers the risk that others may become infected.
 N95 masks, if property fitted, protect the user from airborne contaminates, including bacteria and viruses.

 3) Hand Washing, Disinfecting, and Ventilation